COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

     ...
 ```
 ---
+Comments by coolder, 2021.02.09.

+This is about BIOS, before read it's hightly recommend to read [this page](https://www.cnblogs.com/gnuemacs/p/14287120.html).

+If we use qemu(qemu-system-i386 -kernel arch/x86/boot/bzImage -initrd ramdisk.img -append "console=ttyS0" -m 100 -S -s) to debug the linux kernel, it will be [seabios](https://github.com/coreboot/seabios.git), for debugging seabios see [this page](https://www.yuque.com/coolder/linux/rwh45c).

 This is my case, I'm using qemu, the BIOS is [seabios](https://www.seabios.org/SeaBIOS) (what's the relationship between seabios and coreboot?).

 We clone seabios' repo and make it.
 We fill find this,